torproject/tor/doc/HACKING/ReleasingTor.md

    master, merge it with "-s ours" to avoid a needless version bump.

-2. Make distcheck, put the tarball up in somewhere (how about your homedir on your homedir on people.torproject.org?) , and tell `#tor` about it.
-Wait a while to see if anybody has problems building it.
+2. Make distcheck, put the tarball up in somewhere (how about your homedir on your homedir on people.torproject.org?) , and tell `#tor-dev` about it.

-   (Though jenkins is usually pretty good about catching these things.)
+   If you want, wait until at least one person has built it successfully.
+(We used to say "wait for others to test it", but our CI has successfully caught these kinds of errors for the last several years.)

+3. Make sure that the new version is recommended in the latest consensus.
+   (Otherwise, users will get confused when it complains to them about its status.)

+   If it is not, you'll need to poke Roger, Weasel, and Sebastian again: see item 0.1 at the start of this document.

 === IV.
 Commit, upload, announce

 1. Sign the tarball, then sign and push the git tag:

         gpg -ba <the_tarball>
-        git tag -u <keyid> tor-0.3.x.y-status
+        git tag -s tor-0.4.x.y-<status>
-        git push origin tag tor-0.3.x.y-status
+        git push origin tag tor-0.4.x.y-<status>

-   (You must do this before you update the website: it relies on finding the version by tag.)
+   (You must do this before you update the website: the website scripts rely on finding the version by tag.)

+   (If your default PGP key is not the one you want to sign with, then say "-u <keyid>" instead of "-s".)

 2. scp the tarball and its sig to the dist website, i.e.
    `/srv/dist-master.torproject.org/htdocs/` on dist-master.
-When you want it to go live, you run "static-update-component dist.torproject.org" on dist-master.
+Run "static-update-component dist.torproject.org" on dist-master.

    In the webwml.git repository, `include/versions.wmi` and `Makefile` to note the new version.
+Push these changes to master.

    (NOTE: Due to #17805, there can only be one stable version listed at once.
 Nonetheless, do not call your version "alpha" if it is stable, or people will get confused.)

+   (NOTE: It will take a while for the website update scripts to update the website.)

 3. Email the packagers (cc'ing tor-team) that a new tarball is up.
    The current list of packagers is: